-As a gov’t agency, you’re the solid foundation on which mountains of science are built.
+As a gov't agency, you are the solid foundation on which mountains of science are built.

-Folks technical enough to be accessing your data (modelers) already have the network speed and computing means to analyze it.
+Folks technical enough to be accessing your data already have the network and means to analyze it.

 Following that, modular and progressive design will allow you to focus development on specific goals, and bundle services from multiple orgs.